micmejia/bible-dump/NKJV/Matthew/Matt 13.md

 When He had come to His own country, He taught them in their synagogue, so that they were astonished and said, "Where did this _Man_ get this wisdom and _these_ mighty works?

 ###### 55
 Is this not the carpenter's son?
 Is not His mother called Mary?
-And His brothers James, [^h]Joses, Simon, and Judas?
+And His brothers James, Joses, Simon, and Judas?

 ###### 56
 And His sisters, are they not all with us?
 Where then did this _Man_ get all these things?"